Assessment and diagnosis

 On occasion difficulties may be identified that will necessitate onward referral to an educational psychologist or occupational therapist.
 For instance, if the percentage of illegible words exceeds 25% then there is a strong likelihood that an educational psychologist or occupational therapist may consider a diagnosis of dysgraphia supported by the results of test instruments such as the Beery-Buktenica Developmental Test of Visual-Motor Integration (Beery VMI) this would enable an assessment of the underlying skills associated with the development of hand writing to be explored.

-FIND An educational psychologist
+FIND An assessor

 References: